l50/starter_hack_lab/0_vm_create_and_destroy.md

 # Virtual Machine Setup
-This section will help you to create your kali VM that you can use to reproduce the topics covered during the presentation via [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+This section will help you to create a Kali VM that can be used to follow along with the topics covered in this repo using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-If you want to use Windows, all of the products appear to be supported, but we're not going to cover that here.
+If you want to use Windows, all of the products appear to be supported but we're not going to cover that here.
 Good luck!
 1. Install dependencies
    * Vagrant: https://www.vagrantup.com/downloads
    * VirtualBox: https://www.virtualbox.org/wiki/Downloads

-2. Get an active network interface by running this script on Linux or Mac OS
+2. Get an active network interface by running this script on Linux or MacOS
    ```
    ifconfig | awk '/UP/{print $1}' | grep 'eth0:\|en0:'
    ```